makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/reading.md

 Fell secretly.
 And the world waked
 With dazzling of the drowsy eye
 So that some muttered 'Too much light,'
-And drew the curtains close
-Like snow, warmer than fingers feared
-And to soil friendly;
-Holding the histories of the night
-In yet unmelted tracks

 {{% cite source="graves_poems" page="143" %}}
 {{% /verse %}}